 2. WEIGHT AND DENSITY OF THE SHIPMENTS

 Weight and density impact freight class, which in turn, impacts freight costs.
 The bigger the package, the more density, the more room needed for transport.
 Whether shipping by land, air or sea, the more room and manpower needed to transport your goods, the more you’re going to pay for it.
 To mitigate costs, ensure the use of high-quality, low-weight packaging and work with shippers of choice.
 Shippers who provide excellent customer service and efficiency for their transportation partners often see better rates from carriers and recurring business opportunities.
+While we are on the topic of packaging, check out our custom packaging services!

 For a general rule of thumb, the longer the distance between the original pick-up point, typically a fulfillment center, and the final destination, the higher the shipping cost.
 But freight rates also depend on geographic location, transportation move, capacity, and complexity of the delivery.
 Experienced 3PLs can help strategize the best way to minimize cost due to distance.
 Adding fulfillment centers to areas where you deliver most frequently, cutting down on the number of deliveries to outlying areas, and holding deliveries until trucks are at full capacity are all ways to help cut freight costs and maintain your overall transportation budget.

 Seasonal trends have a huge impact on freight costs.
 With higher demands, come higher costs.
 When transportation becomes a high priority, rates naturally increase.
 To avoid blowing your freight budget, it’s imperative that supply chain companies forecast as accurately as possible from previous years.
-Establishing a relationship with your freight provider or using a trusted 3PL to manage transportation rates will help maintain your budget while fluctuations in the market occur.
+Establishing a relationship with your freight provider for brokerage services or using a trusted 3PL to manage transportation rates will help maintain your budget while fluctuations in the market occur.

 This past year has made disruptions a new way of working.
 Weather strikes.
 Shortages occur.
 Pandemics hit.
 Any of these disruptions impact all supply chains and, subsequently, transportation needs and freight costs.
 These inefficiencies result in rerouting deliveries, adjusting shipping needs, and further fallout for fulfillment centers working diligently to fulfill orders.
 These disconnects create obstacles for budgeting and increase freight rates in the final hour.